...or International Politics, US elections and how UN does not actually govern anyone

 4. On Iran

-The President was critical of 's aggressive stance in the region and perceived expansion policies, it's funding of terror in and (which is indeed a concern) .
+The President was critical of Iran's aggressive stance in the region and perceived expansion policies, it's funding of terror in Syria and Yemen (which is indeed a concern) .
 Interesting enough POTUS brought up these data about Ira - a 40% increased military spending since the old deal was signed, including on missiles.
-This and other reasons explained withdrawal from Iran's deal.
+This and other reasons explained US withdrawal from Iran's deal.
 Moreover, he promised to work on cutting exports of oil from Iran, all to isolate Iran's regime & support Iran's people freedom.
 Though I am not privy to some Iran's details, I can hardly argue that Iran, just like North Korea are not positive examples and the right tougher attitude was indeed necessary.
 In North Korea it almost paid off.

 5. North Korea evolution